 To ensure that the Web SDK is served from your own domain and infrastructure, we recommend setting up a reverse proxy.
-This ensures that the SDK is cached on your own servers while allowing you to use the latest version from the SDK and from the consent notice configuration.
+This ensures that the SDK and API requests are cached on your own servers while allowing you to use the latest version from the SDK and from the consent notice configuration.

 The Web SDK is served on

 sdk.privacy-center.org and is made of two different types of files:

 Loaders with configuration: Dynamic files that contain the configuration of consent notices .
 Those files are updated every time you publish a new version of the consent notice in the Didomi Console.
 They have a short lifetime (from minutes to 1 hour).

 Core and UI: Static files that contain all the logic and UI of the SDK.
 Those files are updated regularly when Didomi releases a new version of the SDK.
 They are usually marked with a version stamp and have a very long lifetime (up to 1 year).

 We do not guarantee the number of files or the structure of their names as those can change pretty often as we update our SDK and optimize it.
 Do not try to cache specific files: all files from the

 sdk.privacy-center.org domain should be proxied and cached without any filtering on your side.